 2. Be ready to make an offer

-Just as you would with a candidate for a full-time position, assess potential seasonal employees based on the required skills and experience, performance expectations, personality, and corporate culture fit.
-Conduct reference checks to make sure you’ve made the best match possible.
+Just as you would with a job candidate for a full-time position, assess potential seasonal employees based on the required skills and experience, performance expectations, work style, and match with your corporate culture.
+Conduct reference checks too.

 But before you do all that, find out what range you should expect to pay.
 The Canadian market is competitive even for temporary workers today.
 If a recruiter is helping you hire seasonal help, they can work with you to ensure you offer compensation that meets the market standard.
 You also can use resources such as Robert Half’s annual Salary Guides.

 3. Set clear expectations with seasonal employees

 Even with a seasonal contractor, you need to have a strong sense of the specific duties and responsibilities of the job you’re staffing.
 If you’re working with a staffing agency, inform the recruiter of the time frame and key expectations, and make sure they are communicated to job candidates during the interview.

 It’s a worthwhile exercise to write a detailed job description before you bring the interim worker on board, and go over it on the first day.
 Then stick with it, avoiding the temptation to give the seasonal employee whatever random assignment needs doing.
 One of the advantages is that in the event the temporary position becomes full time, you’ll be able to accurately evaluate how well the person fulfilled the job as you described it.
 Seasonal employees often make great candidates for full-time positions.

-Whether you’re impacted by time-consuming tax season or facing staffing gaps, a little preparation can go a long way.
+Whether you’re burdened by time-consuming tax season or facing staffing gaps, a little preparation can go a long way.
 Apply the hiring strategy outlined above to find the best seasonal employees who can provide extra support when there is a temporary increase in workload — and take the load off you and the rest of your staff.